ryanlua/auraclick/README.md

 </div>

 > [!IMPORTANT]
 > This app is currently in developer preview and not publicly available.
-Become a tester by emailing [`testers@auraclick.app`](mailto:testers@auraclick.app).

 A high-performance modern auto clicker for Windows.
 Automate mouse clicks with a hotkey and customize click intervals, click types, and more.